Seb-CC/web-app/README.md

 ## This repository acts as a sandbox to:

-·Test things safely
+- Test things safely
-·Make mistakes
+- Make mistakes
-·Roll back changes
+- Roll back changes
-·Understand how Git behaves in real scenarios
+- Understand how Git behaves in real scenarios

 # Practiced